nalal/M.A.R.E.S.-OS/README.md

 # M.A.R.E.S.-OS
-"Multitasking Automated Resource and Execution System" Bootloader, Kernel and Operating System.
+"Multitasking Automated Resource and Execution System" Kernel and Operating System.
+Also contains the FTC-Bootloader.